-Some businesses want a non-exec to advise them where to find new money while others need technical advice or business skills.
+Some businesses want a non-executive to advise them on fund raising, while others need technical advice or general business skills.
 Ideally, a non-executive director should complement rather than simply duplicate the knowledge and skills of the executive directors.
-Non-executive directors should bring their business acumen, experience, a wide range of valuable contacts, insights and objectivity to the executive table.
-It’s significant to hire somebody you trust and respect.
-This might be somebody you already know, but can also be someone you have never worked with before.
+Non-executive directors should bring their business acumen, experience, expertise, skills and knowledge, potentially a range of valuable contacts, insights and objectivity to the executive table.

-It’s usually easy to tell how professional a potential NED is by the questions they ask you.
-A non-executive director is seen by the law as bearing the same level of responsibility as other directors and should therefore demonstrate a deep understanding of how your business works.
-Try to answer the NED’s questions as honestly as possible; otherwise you risk a failed relationship.
-On the other hand, if the non-exec fails to ask any relevant questions, take that as a red flag to indicate a general lack of understanding of their job or even lack of enthusiasm for the job.
+Assess the fit of the NED using the questions you are being asked.
+A non-executive director is seen by the law as bearing the same level of responsibility as other directors.
+An understanding of how businesses work is essential.
+Answer the NEDs’ questions as honestly as possible; otherwise you risk a failed relationship.
+If the non-exec fails to ask any relevant questions, take that as a red flag to indicate a general lack of understanding of their role or even lack of enthusiasm for the role.

 Most NEDs work on a part-time basis.
-Non-executive directors are usually given contracts that clearly define the number of hours they are required to work, their responsibilities and the period of notice for termination of their engagements.
+Non-executive directors are appointed with a letter of appointment that sets the expectations, indicate the time commitment of the role, the tenure and the period of notice for termination of their engagements.
 NEDs are paid a fee, for their expertise and time.
-In general, it’s strongly recommended that the level of remuneration for a NED as a proportion of their total income should not be too high since this can easily imperil their impartiality and independence.